jslawinsk/brewery-services/README.md

 ## Architecture Design

 The Brewery Services application is a Java Spring Boot Application.
-In the below diagram the encapsulated green boxes indicate enviroments where it could run.
+In the below diagram the encapsulated green boxes indicate environments where the Spring Boot Application may be deployed.
+All deployments are optional and designed based on need.

 Environments include the following:
 - Local Server or PC, Mac OS, Linux or Windows